KennethHoff/Clock-Blockers/README.md

 There are four things you can do in this game. <br>
 You can move and rotate your character<br>
 You can shoot the gun (Only thing in the game with a sound). <br>
-You can press R to 'Reset the round', which promptly creates a Clone that retraces your previous path.<br>
+You can press R to 'Reset the round', which promptly creates a Clone that retraces your previous path.*<br>
 You can right-click on a clone to take control over that clone, and then you can middle-click anywhere to order the clone to move where you clicked.

+\* Currently it follows the entire path, not taking time into consideration.
+Therefore, if the player goes to A, stands there for 10 seconds before starting to move towards B, the clone will go to A and then immediately go towards B.